-Why It’s Relevant Almost 80 Years Later - The Pappas Post
+Why It’s Relevant 80 Years Later - The Pappas Post

 A real life photograph from German national archives shows something similar— a dead Nazi who was either killed before he hit the ground, or shortly thereafter.

 On May 20, 1941 thousands of Nazi Germans invaded my parents’ ancestral island of Crete from the air.
-The epic Battle of Crete, which coupled with the ferocious resistance that was happening in the occupied Greek mainland would forever change the course of the Second World War.
+The epic Battle of Crete, which coupled with the ferocious resistance that was happening in the occupied Greek mainland, would forever change the course of World War II.

-A teenager, my dad remembered thousands of “umbrellas” falling from the sky on this day in 1941.
+A teenager, my dad remembered thousands of “umbrellas” falling from the sky.

 It was the first ever airborne invasion of an island fortress and the Germans were using Crete as a test-run to eventually invade the British Isles.